Skip To Content

 CREW Network is the premier multi-disciplinary network for commercial real estate industry professionals

-As an industry, commercial real estate encompasses professionals from across multiple disciplines, who each provide their own area of expertise.
-The list of qualified fields below was developed to help define the range of professionals in this industry who are eligible for membership in CREW.
-The result is a an extensive global network of professionals who each have personal expertise in one of these aspects of the CRE industry and are ready to provide the insight, expertise and connections needed by fellow members for their next project.
+3. The below list of CRE fields was developed to help define the range of professionals within the CRE industry who are eligible for membership in CREW.
+When determining eligibility of an individual for membership using the below descriptions, and to fulfill CREW’s primary function as a business network for CRE professionals, one must assume the majority of an individuals’ responsibilities within their respective field lie within the CRE industry.
+The result of this screening process is an established network of CRE professionals who each have personal expertise in one or more of these aspects of the industry and are ready to provide the insight, expertise, connections and/or business sought by their fellow members.

 Accounting